mvchaella/mvchaella.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: "I need to ask, how do I ask?"
+title: "I Need to Ask, How Do I Ask?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-25
 published: true